haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 | Power BI  | 2,609       |

-**🔍 Key Insights from the "Skills" Column** </br>
+**🔍 Key Insights**</br>
-<p> Insights on the Top 10 Most In-Demand Data Analyst Skills  </br>

-📌 SQL (7,291 job postings) → Still the #1 SkillSQL remains the most in-demand skill for data analysts, proving that database querying and management are fundamental in this field.Although demand has decreased compared to previous data, SQL remains a must-have skill for any data analyst.
+📌 SQL (7,291 job postings) → Still the #1 SkillSQL remains the most in-demand skill for data analysts, proving that database querying and management are fundamental in this field.Although demand has decreased compared to previous data, SQL remains a must-have skill for any data analyst.</br>
 📌 Excel (4,611 job postings) → Excel’s Relevance ContinuesDespite the rise of programming languages, Excel remains crucial for quick data analysis, reporting, and financial modeling.Companies still rely heavily on Excel, solidifying its place as a top skill for data analysts. </br>
 📌Python (4,330 job postings) → Essential for Automation & Data ProcessingPython maintains a strong position, highlighting its importance for data manipulation, automation, and advanced analytics.Its demand is close to Excel, reinforcing its growing necessity in the field. </br>
 📌 Tableau (3,745 job postings) → Leading in Data VisualizationTableau remains the top visualization tool, emphasizing the continued need for interactive dashboards and visual analytics.Companies continue to prioritize BI tools, making Tableau a must-have for data storytelling. </br>
 📌Power BI (2,609 job postings) → A Strong Competitor to TableauPower BI maintains high demand, especially in organizations using Microsoft’s ecosystem.The demand for both Tableau & Power BI suggests that visualization skills are essential for analysts.</p>

-## 4. Top-Paying Skills for Data Analyst
+### 4. Top-Paying Skills for Data Analyst
 **❓ Question to answer:** </br>
 <p> What are the top skills based on salary in a remote job?</p>